legobuff/workshop-pe/exercises/part01-rbac-structure.md

  - Create a simple RBAC structure within UCP
  - Understand the relations between Organisations, Teams and Users

-## Part 1
+## Part 1 - Organizations

-The Client Bundle can be downloaded by logging into your UCP user account.
+In each part we will create one piece of the RBAC structure.
+We will start with **Organizations**

 1. Log into your UCP installation with an admin user, e.g. `admin`

 ![rbac01](../images/rbac01.png)/

 2. Select your `Access Control` and `Orgs & Teams`

 ![rbac02](../images/rbac02.png)/

 3. Select the `Create`Button and create the following Teams: